NATIONAL OATMEAL DAY

 HOW TO OBSERVE #NationalOatmealDay

-Have a bowl of oatmeal and use #NationalOatmealDay to post on social media.
+Have a bowl of oatmeal.
+Share your favorite recipes using oatmeal.
+What are your favorite toppings and mix-ins?
+No matter how you celebrate, be sure to use #NationalOatmealDay to post on social media.

 NATIONAL OATMEAL DAY HISTORY